chanhengchhun/JeyPersonalWeb/README.md

 # Chanh's Personal Website

 A modern, responsive personal website built with Vue.js and Vite.
-This portfolio showcases skills, projects, and provides a way for visitors to get in touch.
+This portfolio showcases skills, education, and provides a way for visitors to get in touch.

 ## 🚀 Features